as/ccp/README.md

 Example
 ```

-This works transparently with any download acceleration used by `ccp` at runtime (byte ranges are partitioned).
+This works transparently with any download acceleration used by `ccp` at runtime (byte ranges are repartitioned into blocks and accelerated).

 ## Feature Matrix